nishalrai/nishalrai.github.io/_posts/2024-04-27-process-injection-shellcode.md

 }
 ```

-Once we have enumerate the running processes and the process Ids associated with them, we need to open the handle to the proccess that we want to inject our code.
+Once we have enumerated the running processes and the process Ids associated with them, we need to open the handle to the proccess that we want to inject our code.
 Here I have described the impelementation of the [**Open Process**](https://nirajkharel.com.np/posts/process-module-enumeration/#openprocess) function.
 ```c++
 void InjectShellcode(DWORD pid) {